-Two related pieces will be generated from the research process: 1) a well-written thesis statement and 2) an annotated bibliography.
+Two related pieces will be generated from the research process: 1) a well-written thesis statement and 2) proper citation of sources (in-text citations or an annotated bibliography).

 These components provide evidence of scholarly research and aid the student in completing the Pay It Forward requirements.
 Scholarly research means the student reads primary and secondary sources including books by experts in the chosen field; specialized reference sources; articles in professional and technical journals; magazines; newspapers; films; and online resources such as virtual libraries, databases, archives, government, news and institutional sites, and other appropriate Internet sites.